youngmemo/gitprofile/README.md

 - 👨‍💻 All of my projects are available at (not done yet) [https://mehmeteksi.com/](https://mehmeteksi.com/)

-- 💬 Ask me about anything, I am here to help but also to learn from you
+- 💬 Ask me about anything, I'm here to help but also to learn from you

 - 📫 You can reach me on mail: **mehmeteksi99@hotmail.com**